Unrecognized History of Revolutionary America: Montford Point

 It is indefensible for American leaders and the population at large to have been uneducated about the important contributions of minority groups to the United States in wartime since the beginning of the New Nation.

 The first African American USMC recruit to arrive at Montford Point/Camp Johnson was Mr. Howard P. Perry on August 26, 1942.
 The first black women permitted to enlist in the USMC did so in 1949.

-The American Revolution brought the formation of the United States Marine Corps in 1775.
-The Corps became a part of a long military history that included fighting along with allies at various times among the French, Germans, Native Americans, Japanese US Citizens, former black slaves, and African Americans.
-Other ethnic groups fighting for America since the beginning of the New Nation are coming to light every month through research publicatons and media spotlights.
+The Thirteen Colonies' revolution against England brought forth the formation of the United States Marine Corps in 1775 to become a part of a long military history that included fighting along with allies at various times among the French, the Spanish and Mexicans, Germans, Native Americans, Native American Code Talkers of several tribes, Chinese individuals, Japanese US Citizens, former black slaves, and African Americans.

 Fair Employment Practice Laws

 Many African Americans served in WWII, winning medals that have not been awarded as of the end of the 20th century.

 Few people have not heard of the Tuskegee Airmen and their record of never having a lost a single Flying Fortress or any other plane they escorted during the first year of their service.
 However, the USMC may have been the last hold out against racial integration among the military branches.
 What happened?

 On June 25, 1941, President Franklin Delano Roosevelt issued his Executive Order No. 8802.